 Place a small, thin ribbon of eyelash glue or eyelash adhesive along the band of the lash.
 Wait until it becomes tacky (not drippy).
 To make sure you don't use too much adhesive, use a toothpick to apply the glue to the strip lash.

 Use one hand to hold down your lid, and the other hand to press the strip to the base of your lashes.
 Use tweezers or a toothpick to help nudge it into place and press it to the lid with your finger until it sticks.
 Voila!
 You now have beautifully long lashes that you can make even bigger with a few coats of mascara.

 Interested in learning more about makeup?
-The links on the next page will be sure to pump up your beauty routine.
+The links below will be sure to pump up your beauty routine.

 - Harris, McKenzie.
 "Lash 101: How to Apply Strip Eyelashes."
 Rolling Out, May 18, 2011.
 (April 24, 2012). http://rollingout.com/entertainment/lash-101-how-to-apply-strip-eyelashes/

 - Leeb, Hillary.
 "Master Fake Lashes, Finally!"
 Cosmopolitan, June 4, 2010.
 (May 2, 2012). http://www.cosmopolitan.com/hairstyles-beauty/beauty-blog/how-to-apply-fake-lashes

 - Madame Madeline.
 "How to Apply False Lashes: Tutorial."
 (April 24, 2012). http://www.madamemadeline.com/online_shoppe/howtoapply.asp